Pseudonymous-gdy/Machine-Learning/README.md

-# Machine-Learning
+### Course Introduction

-This course is derived from lectures in `DSAA 2011 Machine Learning`, a fundamental class on machine learning theories.
-There are certain parts as the introduction to be mentioned in the following.
+This course is first derived from lectures in **DSAA 2011 Machine Learning**, a foundational class that covers the core algorithms of machine learning.
+The following sections will provide an introduction to key aspects of the course.
+Furthermore, we plan to include more about other courses, e.g., Deep Learning, etc.

-## Notes
+### Notes Directory
-In the `Notes` directory, you might be expected to:
-- Open it in `Obsidian`, as it is written down in Obsidian to help form a graphic and standardized view.
-- Learn about certain mathematical explanations.
-This is the foundation of learning further advanced technologies.
-- Question about things you don't understand.
-Although it is derived from a course, several in-depth studies are also included to have a better understanding, i.e. Generalized Linear Model when understanding Logistic Regression.
-- Point out any problem if exists.
-This might be the key for this note to develop.
+The `Notes` directory contains detailed materials that are designed to support your learning journey.
+Here’s how to make the most of it:
+- **Viewing Notes**: Open the notes in [**Obsidian**](https://obsidian.md/).
+They are formatted specifically for this platform to provide a visual and structured learning experience.
+- **Mathematical Foundations**: Pay close attention to the mathematical explanations provided.
+These are crucial for building a strong foundation for more advanced topics.
+- **In-Depth Studies**: If you encounter concepts that are unclear, don’t hesitate to ask questions.
+The notes include in-depth studies, such as exploring the Generalized Linear Model when learning Logistic Regression, to enhance your understanding.
+- **Feedback**: If you notice any issues or errors, please point them out.
+Your input is essential for improving the notes.

-## Project
+### Project Directory
-In the `Project` directory, you might view how our group in this course is conducting a full study on a dataset on uci machine learning.
+The `Project` directory showcases a comprehensive study conducted by our group on a dataset from the UCI Machine Learning Repository.
+This section demonstrates how theoretical knowledge is applied in practical data analysis.

-## Development Plan
+### Development Plan
-I'm currently taking the summer course on it, followed by a contest after it.
-Therefore,
-- This directory might have a brief skeleton in August.
-- Further content might be involved in the future, i.e., deep learning.
+Our current development plan focuses on the following areas:
+- **Redirecting Notes**: We are working on reorganizing the existing notes to make them more accessible.
+- **Expanding Content**: We plan to refine and expand the notes to cover more algorithms and provide deeper insights.
+- **Project Additions**: We will also be adding more project-related materials and examples to enhance the practical application of the concepts learned.

+---